 5 Best Nursery Gliders- DadProgress Top Picks With Reviews

 Any of these five top nursery gliders could be the best for you.
-But from the dad's point of view, DaVinci Piper Swivel (Check The Latest Price On Amazon) is the winner because it's a sturdy oversized nursery glider.
+But from the dad's point of view, Babyletto Electronic Glider With an USB Port (Check The Latest Price On Amazon) is the winner because it's a sturdy oversized nursery glider.
 The weight limit is 300lb, and it's also great for tall parents over 6ft.
-The Davinci nursery chair also reclines, so it's very comfortable.
+The Kiwi nursery chair reclines electronically, so it's very comfortable if you've got back issues or recovering from a C-section.

 If you're looking for a traditional wooden glider, then check out the Storcraft chair (also sold on Amazon).
 You can choose between many different colors, it has storage pockets, and the weight limit (250lb-300lb) is acceptable.
 That said, many dads tend to find it uncomfortable because it’s quite narrow.
 And it doesn't recline...